lukehabermehl/blockdsp/README.md

 Building the library will also automatically build and run the unit tests so make sure you have configured the test environment.
 See the README in the `test` directory for more info on how to do that.

+## Documentation

+The documentation for the library is built using Doxygen.
+From the root directory of the repo run the following command

+		scripts/docs.sh

+The script will build the latest documentation and automatically open the index html page in your default web browser.